jakeogh/gpgmda/README.md

 **client-side optional pop3/imap deps:**

-- getmail: http://pyropus.ca/software/getmail (optional, used if you have POP/IMAP acounts you want to pull/migrate from)
+- getmail: http://pyropus.ca/software/getmail (optional, used if you have POP/IMAP accounts you want to pull/migrate from)

 # COMPONENTS: